dhtaxonomy/TaDiRAH/reference/activities.md

 sharing
 -------
-"sharing" refers to the activity of making objects publically available through informal channels such as blogs, code sharing sites such as GitHUB, or other social media sites.
+"sharing" refers to the activity of making objects publically available through informal channels such as blogs, code sharing sites such as GitHub, or other social media sites.

 meta_activities
 ===============

 "meta_activities" are activities which, unlike regular research activities, do not apply directly to a research object, but rather to a combination of a research activity with a research object.
 A case in point would be a tutorial "teaching" the digital "encoding" of "music", or a report "introducing" readers to "pattern_recognition" in "images".
 Meta-Activity tags can be added to provide additional context to a typical activity+object pair of tags.
 In some cases, however, meta-activities may also apply to objects, for example in the case of objects like “infrastructure” or “digital_humanities”.

 assessing
 ---------------
 "assessing" refers to the activity of verifying the existence of certain properties, usually indicative of some desirable quality in some outcome of an activity.
 This may refer to reviewing research papers or conference proposals, to evaluating the coherence of the annotation of audio-visual materials, or to an assessment of the usefulness of the Digital Humanities.

 community_building
 -----------------------
 "community_building" is the activity of creating or enhancing a community with a common interest.
 It may include "dissemination", "teaching" as well as advocating for specific activities, practices, or values.

 give_overview
 ------------------
 "give_overview" refers to the activity of providing information which is relatively general or provides a historical or systematic overview of a given topic.
 Nevertheless, it can be aimed at experts or beginners in a field, subfield or specialty.

 project_management
 -----------------------
 "project_management" involves activities such as developing a strategy and assessing risk for conducting a project, as well as task management activities, such as keeping a record of tasks, due dates, and other relevant information.
 It may include activities such as planning, documenting, getting funding, but also sending reminders and status reports. "project_management" is related to "collaboration".

 teaching_and_learning
 -----------------------
-"teaching_and_learning" involves one group of people interactively helping another group of people acquire and/or develop skills, competencies, and knowledge that lets them solve problems in a specific area of research.
+"teaching_and_learning" involves one group of people interactively helping another group of people acquire and/or develop skills, competencies, and knowledge that let them solve problems in a specific area of research.